 Basic net income (loss) per share is computed by dividing the net income (loss) for the period by the weighted average number of common shares outstanding during the period.
 Diluted net income (loss) per share is computed by dividing the net income (loss) for the period by the weighted average number of common and potentially dilutive common shares outstanding during the period.
-Potentially dilutive common shares issuable upon the exercise of stock options and warrants.
+Potentially dilutive common shares consist of the common shares issuable upon the exercise of stock options and warrants.
 Potentially dilutive common shares are excluded from the calculation if their effect is antidilutive.